sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 the average of those two numbers, which is of course 31.5.
 As before, it is very tedious to do this by hand when you have got lots of numbers.
 In real life, of course, no-one actually calculates the median by sorting the data and then looking for the middle value.
-In real life we use a computer to do the heavy lifting for us, and jamovi has provided us with a Median value of 30.50 for the ``afl.margins`` variable (see :numref:`fig-descriptives_default`).
+In real life, we use a computer to do the heavy lifting for us, and jamovi has provided us with a median value of 30.50 for the ``afl.margins`` variable (see :numref:`fig-descriptives_default`).

 Mean or median?
 What is the difference?